erdc/quest/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please fork the reposityor.
+When contributing to this repository, please fork the repository.
 Then discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## Pull Request Process

+1. Fork this repository.
+2. Make sure to set your upstream to point at this repo.
+3. When you have pushed changes to create a PR, use a basic title that is descriptive, and provide a good description of the PR.
+4. If the test don't pass:
+    a.
+Please fix the issues that were presented and re-commit / push the project again.
+    b.
+If you think that your code is right and it has something to do with the tests then @ either AaronV77 or sdc50.
+5. If the test do pass:
+    a.
+Then just wait for one of us to merge in your changes.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process

-1. Please fill out how the pull request process should be for this repository.

 ## Code of Conduct